TerriaJS/terriajs-indexer/README.md

   2) An index configuration file (See [sample configuration](samples/3dtiles-config.json)).
   3) An output directory to write the index

-This will generate the index in the given output directory.
+This generates an index in the given output directory.
 Check the `indexRoot.json` to see how the index is structured.

 ## Dumping 3d tiles properites as CSV

 You can also dump all the tileset properties as a CSV file.
 This might be useful for debugging.

 ```
-$ ts-node --skip-ignore src/3dTiles/dumpCsv.ts <tileset.json> <output.csv>
+$ ts-node --skip-ignore src/3dTiles/dumpCsv.ts </path/to/tileset.json> </path/to/output.csv>
 ```

 Script parameters: